Autodesk-Forge/forge-boilers.nodejs/README.md

 The setup is similar for those 3 projects and they have to be run independently.

-Those project are using [Webpack](https://webpack.github.io), a module bundler and NPM packages to build the frontend, so an extra build step is required.
+Those projects are using [Webpack](https://webpack.github.io), a module bundler and NPM packages to build and generate the frontend code, so an extra build step is required.

 Navigate with a command shell or terminal to the project you want to run and type the following commands: